-- Foris DAX MT Limited (the "Company") offers the following services: a crypto custodial wallet (the "Wallet") and the purchase and sale of digital assets through the Wallet.
-Services are offered through the Crypto.com App (the "App").
-The Wallet is only accessible through the App and the latter is only accessible via a mobile device. - Our company additionally offers a single-purpose wallet (the "Fiat Wallet"), which allows customers to top up and withdraw fiat currencies from and to their personal bank account(s).
-This service is offered by the legal entity Foris MT Limited. - Mrs ... (the "Complainant"), e-mail address became a customer of Foris DAX MT Limited through the Cryto.com App and was approved to use the Wallet on 7 September 2023. - The Company notes that in the submitted complaints file, (the Complainant's) representative has outlined the desired remedy as: (i) reimbursement for incurred financial losses.
-6
+Wallet is only accessible through the App and the latter is only accessible via a mobile device.

+- Our Company additionally offers a single-purpose wallet (the "Fiat Wallet"), which allows customers to top up and withdraw fiat currencies from and to their personal bank account(s).
+This service is offered by the legal entity Foris MT Limited. - Mr ... (the "Complainant"), e-mail address ......... became a customer of Foris DAX MT Limited through the Cryto.com App and was approved to use the Wallet on 14 August 2023. - The Company notes that in the submitted complaints file, (the Complainant's) representative has outlined the desired remedy as: (i) reimbursement for incurred financial losses.'

 The Service Provider then provided a timeline for the transactions of the Complainant's account with them.
-These included 19 inward transfers of Euro fiat currency collectively amounting to €39,413 between 27 September 2023 and 03 January 2024.
-These funds were then converted to crypto assets (Bitcoin and USDT) and transferred to two external wallets on the instructions of the Complainant.
+These included 8 inward transfers of Euro fiat currency collectively amounting to €40,426.55 between 24 August 2023 and 08 November 2023.
+These funds were then converted to crypto-assets (USDT) and transferred to three external wallets on the instructions of the Complainant.